jon-osterman/rektcontrack/content/pages/about.md

 ## Smart Contract Security Education for everyone

-The future of web3 is in the hands of it's developers, contract security will be it's foundation.
+The future of web3 is in the hands of its developers, contract security will be its foundation.
 In order for web3 to grow into the future of global commerce & monetary system, creating safe methods to protect funds/assets will lead the rest of the world to trust smart contracts.
-# Learn by failing
+## Learn by failing

 Since the beginning, issues with smart contracts have lead to millions of dollars being lost to hackers who found vulmerabilities in the code.
 Most notably [The DAO](https://en.wikipedia.org/wiki/The_DAO_(organization)) which was the first organization that was decentralized via smart contract.
 The outcome was like that of the Titanic, wide-eyed and with the belief it could was unsinkable, until it wasn't.

 ## Facundis quid

 Venerit conveniunt per memori sed laniarat Dromas, solum tum.
 Undis lacteus infitiatur adest [acies certius](http://www.tollit-clamavit.io/) inscius, cum ad